git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 * **Stop/Stop Clip** - Press _Shift+Stop_ to stop all playing clips.
 Keep pressed and press one of the second row buttons to stop the clip on the specific track.
 * **Footswitch 1** - Sends sustain
 * **Footswitch 2** - Triggers the new button.
-* **Arrows** The cursor keys now consistently always change the track (device, layers) and scene bank, except in the browser they change the browser tabs.
+* **Arrows** The cursor keys change the track page (device, layers) and scene bank, except in the browser they change the browser tabs.
 * **Shift+Touchstrip** - Change behavior of touchstrip: Send pitch bend, a midi CC or a mixed mode.
 If mixed mode is selected upwards pitch bend is sent and downwards the select midi cc.
 * **Shift+Track** - Turn off/on VU meters.
 * **Browse** - Enters Preset selection mode for a device.
 If no device is selected the browser is opened to add a device.